New York City transit fares: MetroCard

-Front side of a MetroCard; these cards with yellow backgrounds have been distributed since 1997.
+Front side of a MetroCard; these cards with yellow backgrounds were distributed from 1997 until their discontinuation in 2025.

 On October 30, 1992, the installation of Automated Fare Collection turnstiles began.
 On June 1, 1993, MTA distributed 3,000 MetroCards manufactured by Cubic Transportation Systems in the first major test of the technology for the entire subway system and the entire bus system.
 Less than a year later, on January 6, 1994, MetroCard-compatible turnstiles opened at Wall Street on the IRT Lexington Avenue Line and Whitehall Street – South Ferry on the BMT Broadway Line.
 All MetroCard turnstiles were installed by May 14, 1997, when the entire bus and subway system accepted MetroCard.
 On September 28, 1995, buses on Staten Island started accepting MetroCard, and by the end of 1995, MetroCard was accepted on all New York City Transit buses.

 Before 1997, the MetroCard design was blue with yellow lettering.
 These blue cards are now collector's items.
 On July 4, 1997, the first free transfers were made available between bus and subway at any location with MetroCard.
 This program was originally billed as "MetroCard Gold".
 Card colors changed to the current blue lettering on goldenrod background.
 The first MetroCard Vending Machines (MVMs) were installed on January 25, 1999, in two stations, and by the end of 1999 347 MVMs were in service at 74 stations.
 On April 13, 2003, tokens were no longer sold.
 Starting May 4, 2003, tokens were no longer accepted, except on buses.

 Two pilot programs were introduced to find a replacement to the MetroCard a few years after it was implemented.
 In the first, introduced in early 2006, the MTA signed a deal with MasterCard to test out a new RFID card payment scheme.
 Originally scheduled to end in December 2006, the trial was extended into 2007 due to "overwhelming positive response".
 In light of the success of the first PayPass pilot project in 2006, another trial was started by the MTA.
 This one started on June 1, 2010, and ended on November 30, 2010.
 The first two months started with the customer just using the MasterCard PayPass debit or credit card.
 However, this trial was the debut of having a rider use the VISA PayWave debit or credit card to enter the system, which started on August 1, 2010.
 For six months, a rider could use either a MasterCard Paypass or VISA PayWave credit/debit card to pay for a fare on an expanded list of subway and bus routes.
-MetroCard is expected to remain available until at least 2024.
+MetroCard was officially discontinued on December 31, 2025.